josephmontes/VAA/README.md

        - Trevor Bauer, Freddy Peralta, Andrew Heaney, Luis Castillo
      - 3 have not yet gotten below the average wOBA value against their 4-Seam Fastball in a qualifying season:
        - Josiah Gray, Hunter Greene, JP Sears
-     - the remaining 3 are from 2023:
+     - The remaining 3 pitchers are from 2023:
        - Grayson Rodriguez, Logan Allen, Michael Kopech
-    - These 6 pitchers can be viewed at as progression candidates based on the fact that similar 4-Seam Fastballs have had much better success, and based on the fact that 4 pitchers from this short list have already progressed
+    - These 6 pitchers (Gray, Greene, Sears, Rodriguez, Allen, Kopech) can be viewed at as progression candidates based on the fact that similar 4-Seam Fastballs typically have much better success, and based on the 4 pitchers from this short list that have progressed
     - Also, these 6 pitchers are a group of young pitchers that should benefit from more experience/exposure to the league and how their stuff plays within it

 ## PLAYER SPOTLIGHT